Skip to main content

 Overdosage

-Topically applied clindamycin phosphate can be absorbed in sufficient amounts to produce systemic effects (see WARNINGS).
+Topically applied clindamycin phosphate gel can be absorbed in sufficient amounts to produce systemic effects (see WARNINGS).

 Clindamycin Gel Dosage and Administration

-Apply a thin film of clindamycin phosphate gel USP, 1% twice daily to affected area.
+Apply a thin film of clindamycin phosphate gel twice daily to affected area.

 How is Clindamycin Gel supplied

-Clindamycin phosphate gel USP, 1% containing clindamycin phosphate equivalent to 10 mg clindamycin per gram is available in the following sizes:
+Clindamycin phosphate gel USP, 1% containing clindamycin phosphate equivalent to 10 mg clindamycin per gram are a transparent gel free from lumps and foreign matter without any separation and is supplied as follows:

 Protect from freezing.